Ibbus93/SentimentAnalysis/README.md

 # Progetto di ARE2 - Sentiment Analysis

 ## Comanda del progetto

-###Subtasks B-C: Topic-Based Message Polarity Classification:
+<h3>Subtasks B-C: Topic-Based Message Polarity Classification:  </h3>
 Given a message and a topic, classify the message on
 * **B) two-point scale:** positive or negative sentiment towards that topic
 * **C) five-point scale:** sentiment conveyed by that tweet towards the topic on a five-point scale.